 Study plans help you to organize your studies.
 Please refer to the notes on the generic study plan.

-The following study plan addresses special features of the application subject Robotics.
-Please consider this plan as a recommendation and as a suggestion to plan your studies.
+The following study plan addresses special features of the minor in statistics.
+Please consider the plans as a recommendation and a suggestion to plan your studies.
+Please also note the preview of the next semesters.

-The Bachelor's degree program in Applied Computer Science is a full-time and attendance-based program with a standard period of study of six semesters (three years) and is completed with the degree Bachelor of Science (B.Sc.).
+The Master's program in Computer Science is a full-time and attendance-based program with a standard period of study of four semesters (two years) and is completed with the degree of Master of Science (M.Sc.).